-Ronnie Garcia's processing tends to replace green with blue and yellow with orange, resulting in a beautiful contrast in line with the color wheel.
+Ronnie Garcia’s processing tends to replace green with blue and yellow with orange, resulting in beautiful contrast with the color wheel.

 8. Fresh Beautiful Location

-The location, which is not beaten for the audience, with interesting footage spreads very quickly on the Internet.
-For example, nearby lakes has become such a location this season.
+The location, which is not beaten for the audience, spreads very quickly on the Internet with exciting footage.
+For example, nearby lakes have become such a location this season.

-This season, several photo tours to Lake took place, and photobloggers themselves went to shoot bright winter content there.
+This season, several photo tours to Lake took place, and photobloggers themselves went to shoot bright winter content.

 9. Flash Mobs

 Various photo-flash mobs are also becoming viral.
-For example, the flash mob #isolation is now popular: people use this hashtag to post their photos based on paintings by famous artists.
+For example, flash mob #isolation is now prevalent: people use this hashtag to post their photos based on paintings by famous artists.

-For example, this photo parody on pexels entitled “Men in Black” was posted on this stock site by cottonbro who works as a freelance photographer.
-A day later, she woke up famous: the post collected 34 thousand subscribers, and about 37 likes - and not a single negative one.
+For example, this photo parody on pixels entitled “Men in Black” on this stock site by Cottonbro works as a freelance photographer.
+A day later, she woke up famous: the post collected 34 thousand subscribers and about 37 likes – and not a single negative one.

 10. Photo Project on A Topical Topic

-For example, the issue of masks is now very acute: in some countries a mask regime has been introduced, some officials reject their use.
+For example, masks are now very acute: in some countries, a mask regime has been introduced, and some officials reject their use.
 But the fact remains: the pandemic has determined the fashion for masks.

-After seeing people using various materials at hand as masks, photographer took a series of photographs with different objects instead of masks.
-The series spread like a virus, but the author of the series had to apologize to the victims of the coronavirus for offending their feelings, although he conceived this project only to take the viewer out of the comfort zone.
+After seeing people using various materials as masks, the photographer took a series of photographs with different objects instead of masks.
+The series spread like a virus, but the author of the series had to apologize to the victims of the coronavirus for offending their feelings.
+However, he conceived this project only to take the viewer out of his comfort zone.

 11. Photo Fakes